docupotamus/docupotamus/site/docs/themes/theme-common.md

 </TaskList>

 :::caution
-Integrate a new add-on as a standalone dependency is supported but not yet documented.
+Integrating a new add-on as a standalone dependency is supported but not yet documented.
 :::